d-negatu/d-negatu/README.md

 ## 👋 Hello, I’m Dagmawi Negatu

-I am a third-year Computer Science, Mathematics, and Cybersecurity student at Western Carolina University.
-I am very passionate about solving complex problems, building scalable systems, designing AI systems, and creating end to end tools that serve users.
+I am a third-year student at Western Carolina University with a background in Computer Science, Mathematics, and Cyber Secruity.
+I am passionate about solving complex problems and desinging scalace software systems.
+Seeking an opportunity to join a team with exciting software projects that have potential for great impact and professional development.